remix-run/react-router/.changeset/funny-shirts-admire.md

 "@remix-run/router": patch
 ---

-Changes to statis handler for incorporating into Remix"
+Changes to static handler for incorporating into Remix